ivanpgdata/ivanpgdata/README.md

 #### 📷 IMAGE RELATED PROJECT  _*([Public](https://github.com/ivanpgdata/Image_Related))*_
 In this repository you will find some image related projects.
 Maybe I read something about a library and I want to try how that works, or maybe an idea came to my mind and I am going to go for it just for fun 😄

+### 🎵 SOUND RELATED PROJECT _*(Working on it 👷🏻 )*_
+This project will have a sound classifier trained with IRMAS.
+The objective will be to create an algorythm that, depending on the audio you send him, it will let you know which instrument is being played from the training dataset 🎹 🎷 🎺 🎸 🎻

 #### 🛠 EXERCISES ([Public](https://github.com/ivanpgdata/Exercises))